Maxincredible52/crypto-dashboard/README.md

 The dashboard should provide an overview over all available crypto-currencies.
 Each currency should have a detail page that shows more detailed informations.

+This application is also a PWA and it looks as good on mobile devices as on the desktop.

 ## Backend
 For out backend we forked the basic implementation of https://github.com/Onra/graphql-coinmarketcap and extended it to our needs.
 Additionally we also switched the backend to use the newer API of coinarketcap